 No matter the schema language, the smooth editing and the clear and suggestive rendering make schema editing more fun and easier than ever.

 The Visual Relax NG Schema Editor is integrated in the oXygen standalone distribution and the Eclipse IDE plugin.
 It is activated when opening an RNG (Relax NG XML Syntax) file.

 Editing actions are available on the full model view allowing the addition of new child or sibling elements on the fly so that the schema remains valid.

-The Relax NG Schema documentation is presented by the new content completion support.
-The content completion offers now additional information for the element and attribute proposals.
+The Relax NG schema documentation is presented by the new content completion support.
+The Content Completion Assistant offers now additional information for the element and attribute proposals.
 It will look up the schema annotation and will make the documentation available to the author in a simple and elegant manner.

 The Model View provides schema related information for the document elements and attributes.
 The content model, the element type, the attributes, the attribute type and constraints are presented in a compact manner giving you the insight of the document schema while editing or browsing the document.

 This action allows renaming any named defines.
 The scope can be set to the current file, all the files in project or the set of files determined by include/import instructions staring with a specified file.